nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 |vsc_extension_instructions|

-You can build and program separate images or combined images using |VSC|.
+You can build and program separate images or combined images using the |nRFVSC|.

 Separate images
 ---------------